 The possibilities of using the What If parameter in Power BI is deemed endless.
 It gives users and businesses the flexibility to design a solution for the critical answers and insights that they need.
+You may watch the full video of this tutorial at the bottom of this blog.

 In the recent Enterprise DNA learning summit, we had a successful session regarding the usage and implementation of What If Parameter in Power BI.